sarvalabs/js-moi-sdk/docs/source/providers.rst

 the given address is mined on the blockchain.
 It provides information about the tesseract.

-``PENDING_INTERACTIONS`` - This event is triggered when a new pending interaction occurs in the blockchain, providing a unique hash for the interaction.
+``PENDING_INTERACTIONS`` - This event is emitted when a new interaction is added to interaction pool.
+It provides an interaction hash.

 Usage
 ~~~~~